What do I need to know as a teacher?

 Examples of reasonable adjustments

-- Provide handouts in lessons rather than asking pupils to copy text or take notes.
+- Provide handouts that contain the learning points rather than asking pupils to copy text from the whiteboard or take notes

-- Provide access to assistive technology such as a computer, for pupils who find it difficult to write quickly enough in class.
+- Provide access to assistive technology such as a computer, for pupils who find it difficult to read large amounts of text or to write quickly enough in class

 - Use multisensory ways of teaching.